-With the world-famous Ellensburg Rodeo coming up in a couple of months, (August 31st– September 3rd) we thought it was important that visitors get a bit of background on this special event.
+The world-famous Ellensburg Rodeo happens annually every Labor Day Weekend, and we thought it was important that visitors get a bit of background on this special event.

 How It Began

 Rodeo as a sport is relatively young.
 Dating back to the last quarter of the 19th century, most of the rodeos in the West were considered impromptu and amateur.
 But the diverse group of men and women who formed the Ellensburg Rodeo in 1923 weren’t amateurs in their fields.

 A mixed group of “ranchers, farmers, Indians, and community-minded citizens” did their best to celebrate a “vanishing frontier way of life.”
 The financial lift it brought to the area was a happy and hoped-for surprise.
 When visitors started coming to watch the rodeo, they brought with them a thirst to be taken back into the Wild West, and they were willing to pay for it.

 Ellensburg was once home to thousands of cattle and horses, and this plays an important role in the formation of the rodeo.
 With a sizable local community of cowboys, people were itching for a chance to show off their skills.
 And with the financial benefits discovered, townspeople were determined to make this an annual event.

 Overwhelming approval from just about everyone in Ellensburg initiated the work to create a venue, schedule and plan.
 The original plan, pitched by the Kittitas County Fair Board, was to have the rodeo be a part of their annual Fair.
 They saw this as a way to promote local businesses, the annual Kittitas County Fair, and the new rodeo.